-Centre Number

-sis of the case being put

-When completing the details, please pay particular attention to section 10 of this form, which outlines the grounds for appeal and summarises your reasons for appealing.
-If you require clarification or assistance, please contact the relevant awarding body.

-Please indicate the type of appeal or review being initiated

-alpractice

-inistrative

-If this is an appeal against the outcome of a clerical re-check, a review of marking, a review of moderation or an access arrangement/special consideration decision, please indicate below whether this is an application for a preliminary appeal or an appeal hearing.
+Application for an appeal Centre Number The details provided on or appended to this form will form the basis forward by the appellant. of the case being put When completing the details, please pay particular attention to sec which outlines the grounds for appeal and summarises your real of the grounds of the summarises of the s easons for appealing.
+Please indicate the type of appeal or review being initiated Post-results services Malpractice Access arrangements, reasonable adjustments or special consideration Review of other administration decisions strative If this is an appeal against the outcome of a clerical re-check, a review of moderation or an access arrangement/special consideration decision whether this is an application for a preliminary appeal or an appeal hea n, please indicate below Preliminary appeal Appeal hearing

-^{}Please note that an appellant cannot proceed to an appeal hearing unless they have already initiated a preliminary appeal and this appeal has been completed.
+\Please note that an appellant cannot proceed to an appeal hearing unless they have already initiated a preliminary appeal and this appeal has been completed.

 1. Name of appellant:

 2. Centre name:

 3. Address:

 4. Telephone number:

 5. Name and position of person to contact at the centre:

-6. E-mail address of contact person:
+6. Email address of contact person:

 7. Examination series:

 8. Title and level of specification:

-The una level of specimeation.

-9. Namo(s) and candidate number(s) of candidate(s) on whose hebalf you are appealing
+•

-J. Name(s) and candidate number(s) of candidate(s) on whose behalf you are appealing (where applicable).
+9. Name(s) and candidate number(s) of candidate(s) on whose behalf you are appealing (where applicable).

 Candidate name Candidate number Component/unit code

-1 1 1

-(Continue on another sheet if necessary).
+(Continue on another sheet if necessary.)

-Please state the grounds for this appeal, continuing overleaf a supporting documentation.
-If the centre attends a hearing, for further points to be raised during the hearing, but substar not be introduced on the day of the hearing.
-It is in the int grounds for appeal are clearly stated in the application. there will be opportunities new evidence should grounds for appear are clearly stated in the application.
-11. Names and positions of people attending an appeal hearing Signed:Date:// If y Please return the completed form to the relevant awarding body.
-If you have not received an acknowledgement within five working days, please contact the awarding body.
+10. Grounds for appeal: Please state the grounds for this appeal, continuing overleaf as necessary, and attach all supporting documentation.
+If the centre attends a hearing, there will be opportunities for further points to be raised during the hearing, but substantive new evidence should not be introduced on the day of the hearing.
+It is in the interest of all parties that all grounds for appeal are clearly stated in the application.
+11. Names and positions of people attending an appeal hearing: Signe (App ed:Date:/// pellant) se return the completed form to the relevant awarding body.
+If you have not eived an acknowledgement within five working days, please contact the awarding body.